Who is Hollis Cobb Associates?

-- It is a violation of federal law for Hollis Cobb Associates to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Hollis Cobb Associates to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Hollis Cobb Associates may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Hollis Cobb Associates must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 - Hollis Cobb Associates cannot threaten to have you arrested or imprisoned over unpaid debts.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.